 Members

-WIDE+ has around 20 organizational and around 40 individual members.
+WIDE+ has around 31 associations that are formally registered in European countries, of which 22 registered in 14 EU member states.
+There are 32 individual members.
 There is a large number of associations (around 300) that belong to ‘umbrella’ organisations.
 At least half of the member organizations are national platforms or other networks that bring together groups of associations.
+Other types of members are migrant women associations, and networks or associations with several objectives, including promoting women’s rights.

 WIDE+ has member associations located in: